bobbyiliev/introduction-to-sql/ebook/en/content/005-select.md

 # SELECT

-As we briefly covered in the previous chapter, the `SELECT` statement allows us to retrieve data from a specific database.
+As we briefly covered in the previous chapter, the `SELECT` statement allows us to retrieve data from single or multiple tables on the database.
+In this chapter, we will be performing the query on a single table.

 It corresponds to the projection operation of Relational Algebra.